Dbz/KittenCannon/README.md

 Catapult™ is a proprietary, state-of-the-art system for selling and shipping cats to cat enthusiasts worldwide.

-This coding challenge consists of three options based on different levels of experience and time constraints.
-Feel free to undergo any of the following challenges, and if you feel you have enough time, you're more than welcome to complete more than one.

-Your challenges, should you choose to accept them:
+Your challenge, should you choose to accept it:

 1. Basic cat breed tagging API